dgulabs/react-annotated-paragraph/README.md

-# react-annotated-paragraph
+# preact-annotated-paragraph
-React component that displays annotations on a text.
+Preact component that displays annotations on a text.